Important advice from Alaska DUI Attorneys

 YOUR FIRST COURT HEARING

 Your first court hearing is called an “arraignment.”
 At the arraignment a plea of “Not Guilty” is entered, and the judge schedules a trial date.
-If you hired us before your arraignment, we will appear at your arraignment for you, and will enter a “Not Guilty” plea.
+If you hired us before your arraignment, our DUI attorneys will appear at your arraignment for you, and will enter a “Not Guilty” plea.
 Unless we tell you otherwise, you will not need to be present at this hearing.
 It does not help your case at all by being present at the arraignment, since we simply enter a “Not Guilty” plea and schedule future court dates.
 At the arraignment the court will schedule a pre-trial conference hearing, and a trial call date.
 We will send you notice of all future court dates.
 Trial is usually scheduled for a date approximately 6-12 weeks after the arraignment.
-Again, within a few days after the arraignment you will receive a letter and/or call from us advising you of all future court dates.
+Again, within a few days after the arraignment you will receive a letter and/or call from our attorneys advising you of all future court dates.

 FUTURE COURT DATES AFTER ARRAIGNMENT